MatheusRabetti/matheusrabetti.github.io/_posts/2016-11-06-bayesian-introduction.md

 ## Why it's natural

-I was a rabid frequentist myself (being "brought up" that way - i.e. in my undergrad, master's, and most of my PhD, Bayesian methods were rarely mentioned without derision at the schools I attended at that time) until I thought about what it really means to have prior information, and why it's so natural.
+What it really means to have prior information, and why it's so natural?
 Even watching how I think has convinced me that even though I was a frequentist by choice, my thinking has always been Bayesian in nature.
 I'm sure a lot of people think like this:  they form an opinion on a subject, even with no knowledge.
 They get data (learn things) about said subject, and modify their opinion, but it's always true that the first (prior) opinion affects things.
 Here "subject" can be anything, such as climate change or who's the best baseball player.

 And science has always had hypotheses before experiments.
 And the experiment guides the creation of new hypotheses.